FelixAburto/Detection-Engineering/README.md

 <b>Rule Actions:</b>

-Finally, we can set what action Elastic should take when this rule triggers.
-We can set it to send an email, send a message with slack, use microsoft teams etc. For this project we dont have to set it to anything simply click on the "Create & Enable rule" button.
+Finally, we need to determine the action Elastic should take when the rule is triggered.
+Options include sending an email, messaging via Slack, or using Microsoft Teams, among others.
+For this project, no action needs to be configured.
+Simply click on the "Create & Enable rule" button.

 <p align="center">
 <img src="https://imgur.com/4Sd0G0p.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>